Exact Mobility Edges in a Disorder-Free Dimerized Stark Lattice with Effective Unbounded Hopping: Numerical Results

 To resolve this ambiguity and address the broader challenge of distinguishing true extended states from finite-size artifacts (``pseudo-MEs''), we rely on finite-size scaling.
 As demonstrated in the context of mosaic Stark lattices~\cite{Longhi_2023}, states that appear extended at moderate sizes ($L \sim 10^4$) may eventually localize at extremely large scales ($L > 10^7$).
 To determine the behavior in the thermodynamic limit of both the continuum and the anomalous bounded branch, we perform a finite-size scaling analysis of the IPR up to $N = 5 \times 10^8$ (total unit cells $L = 2N + 1 \approx 10^9$, total sites $2L \approx 2 \times 10^9$).
 We provide more details about the large-scale calculations in Appendix~\ref{app:calculation} and the robustness check in Appendix~\ref{app:robustness}.

-Fig.~\ref{fig:localization_proof}(b) displays the IPR scaling for representative states from each branch.
-The extended continuum state (red) follows a power law $\text{IPR} \propto L^{-1.00}$ across six orders of magnitude without deviation, providing evidence that the delocalization is not a transient effect but a persistent feature of the thermodynamic limit.
+Figure~\ref{fig:localization_proof}(b) displays the IPR scaling for representative states from each branch.
+The extended continuum state (orange) follows a power law $\text{IPR} \propto L^{-1.00}$ across six orders of magnitude without deviation, providing evidence that the delocalization is not a transient effect but a persistent feature of the thermodynamic limit.
 In contrast, the bounded branch (green), despite residing close to the ME, exhibits a saturation of IPR ($\text{slope} \approx 0$), consistent with its localized nature.
 The lower saturation value of the IPR for the bounded branch compared to the unbounded branch reflects a larger localization length, which is consistent with its proximity to the delocalization transition.

-Finally, we visualize the spatial structure of these states in Fig.~\ref{fig:localization_proof}(c) and (d).
+Finally, we visualize the spatial structure of these states in Figs.~\ref{fig:localization_proof}(c) and~\ref{fig:localization_proof}(d).
 The wavefunction distributions reveal the distinct mechanisms governing each branch.
-The unbounded branch (blue) is highly concentrated on the B-sublattice, directly pinned by the Stark potential.
-The bounded branch (green) resides primarily on the A-sublattice, allowing it to minimize the potential energy penalty and spread over a larger (but finite) range.
-The extended state (red) is dominated by the A-sublattice, where it forms a non-decaying standing wave, while its weight on the B-sublattice is significantly suppressed, consistent with the asymptotic behavior predicted by our analytical derivation.
+The unbounded branch (blue) is highly concentrated on the $B$ sublattice, directly pinned by the Stark potential.
+The bounded branch (green) resides primarily on the $A$ sublattice, allowing it to minimize the potential energy penalty and spread over a larger (but finite) range.
+The extended state (orange) is dominated by the $A$ sublattice, where it forms a nondecaying standing wave, while its weight on the $B$ sublattice is significantly suppressed, consistent with the asymptotic behavior predicted by our analytical derivation.